After-Shock/Cloudbox-wiki/First-Time-Install:-Configuring-Settings.md

 - `cloudflare_api_token`: By filling this out, you will allow Cloudbox to register the subdomains to Cloudflare DNS on your behalf, automatically.
 By leaving it blank, all Cloudflare related functions will be ignored.

    - Note: CDN/Proxy settings will be left off.
+You may chose to turn them on if you like.

 - `nzbget`